kaveri-chetia/Project_3/README.md

-1.How many listings in each city? - value count for the city dataframe 2.How are these listings distributed within the city? - value count/neighborhood 3.Are there neighborhoods with particularly high rental density?
+1.How many listings in each city? - value count for the city dataframe 2.How are these listings distributed within the city? - value count/neighborhood 3.How the distribution of room types differs significantly between neighbourhoods.
-4.Are the neighborhoods with the most listings also with highest occupancy  (review or monthly review count)?
-5.What room type is the most popular (based on the amount of reviews)?
+4.Comparative study of Top 10 popular neighbourhoodsof each city.
+5.What is the price distribution in each city?
-6.What is the min/max/average price?
+6.What is the average/max/min price in each city?
-7.Is there a difference in price between summer/winter? - e.g. price differences between Q3 and Q4
+7.How do the cities compare?
+8.What are the price trends over the last four quarters?
-8.Are there differences in amount of listings/price between regulated (e.g. Berlin, Barcelona) and unregulated (Prague, Vienna) cities?
+9.Are there differences in amount of listings/price between regulated (e.g. Berlin, Barcelona) and unregulated (Prague, Vienna) cities?

 ## :goal_net: Goals
-1.Answer all business questions using datasets of regions from Inside Airbnb 2.Provide statistical analysis to visualize key business questions
+1.Answer all business questions using datasets of 6 different cities.
+2.Provide statistical analysis to visualize key business questions.

 ## Scope
 Top 6 EU cities by population (Paris, London, Madrid, Barcelona, Istanbul and Rome).